Corrosion & Retrofitting Analysis

 - For corroded bridges, determine the new capacity after strengthening the bridge with FRP or other strengthening factors

-The following case study illustrate two examples of this powerful new feature:
+The following video illustrates an example of this powerful new feature: